-Elsewhere in this blog, I have written that a Likert scale might consist of several overlapping items.
-For instance, if I want to measure subjects’ attitudes towards sweets, I might ask them to record how they feel about the following statements:
+Elsewhere in this blog, I have written that a Likert scale might consist of several items that measure a similar underlying construct (a latent variable).
+For instance, if I want to measure people’s attitudes towards sweets, I might ask them to record what they think about the following statements:

-In the paragraphs that follow, I will show how to do this, using SPSS.
-I assume that you will already know how to define variables and values, how to toggle between the numerical expression and verbal descriptor of the values (i.e., you can make SPSS show responses as “strongly agree/agree/disagree/strongly disagree” or as “1/2/3/4”, and how to key in data.
-I will also assume that you have already established that the scale is internally consistent, so I will focus only on the technical aspects of merging the variables.
+I assume that you will already know how to define variables and values, how to toggle between the numerical expression and verbal descriptor of the values (i.e., you can make SPSS show responses as “strongly agree/agree/disagree/strongly disagree” or as “1/2/3/4”), and how to key in data.
+I will also assume that you have already established that your scale is internally consistent, so I will focus only on the technical aspects of merging the variables.

-Your starting point will be a dataset similar to Figure 1 below.
+Your starting point for summarising Likert scale data with SPSS will be a dataset similar to the one shown in Figure 1, below.

-When you have typed in your data, and tested for the internal consistency of the scale (use Cronbach’s α), it’s time to create a new variable.
+When you have created the dataset by typing your data into SPSS, and after you have tested for the internal consistency of the scale (use Cronbach’s α), it’s time to create a new variable.

 Merging the variables

-From the top menu bar, select Transform -> Compute variable.
+From the top menu bar in SPSS, select Transform -> Compute variable.
 You should now see the following dialogue box.